How to Remove Write Protection on Micro SD Card

 • attributes disk clear readonly

-Wait for the process to complete and then type “exit” and close your command prompt.
-This should remove write protection from the Micro SD card.
+5. Wait for the process to complete and then type exit and close your command prompt.
+This should remove write protection from the Micro SD card.write protection removed

-And if this still didn’t turn off write protection on your Micro SD card, we have one more trick up our sleeves, and this should get you rid of the write protection on your Micro SD card once and for all.
+And if this still didn’t turn off write protection on your Micro SD card, we have more tricks up our sleeves, and these should get you rid of the write protection on your Micro SD card once and for all.

 Method 3: Edit Registry